 Umwelt-Indikator

-Renewables are increasingly replacing fossil fuels in the fields of electricity generation, heat production and transport.The annual greenhouse gas emissions saved in this way are more than seven times higher than in 1990.The Federal Government intends to considerably expand the share of renewables to further reduce greenhouse gas emissions. read more
+Renewables are increasingly replacing fossil fuels in the fields of electricity, heat and transport.The annual greenhouse gas emissions saved in this way were more than eight times as high in 2022 than in 1990.The Federal Government intends to considerably expand the share of renewables to further reduce greenhouse gas emissions. read more